 - Assists child care providers and center directors in developing health and safety policies

 - Assists child care providers to achieve and maintain a safe and healthy child care environment for all children, including those with special needs, through site visits, health and safety assessments, resource materials and consultations

 - Collaborates with other local and regional service providers to enhance total services available for child care providers

-For additional information, please visit the Iowa Department of Public Health.
+For additional information, please visit the Iowa Department of Health and Human Services.

 This program is funded by the Muscatine Community School District and Scott County Kids.